Why is device based licensing and access control important for license compliance?

-In the third of our articles on the factors that can cause problems during a software vendor audit, we look at device based licensing and controlling access.
+In the third of our articles on the factors that can cause problems during a software vendor audit, Certero consider the role of device based licensing and controlling access.

 A device can be anything from a PC, PDA, notebook, thin client, terminal, workstation or any digital electronic device.
 Normally, this isn’t a problem.
 But, if you have implemented a thin client environment such as a Citrix farm or Terminal Services, if not properly managed, it can cause costly license compliance problems.

-Locking down at user level will not make you compliant
+Access Control: Locking down at user level does not ensure compliance

-Many organizations assume that by locking down a software application, such as Microsoft Project, at a user level through group policy or software restriction policies, it will keep you compliant with your license agreement.
+Many organizations assume that by locating down a software application, such as Microsoft Project, at a user level via group or software restriction policies, it will ensure licensing compliance.
 This is not correct.

-As a result, publishing an application to a restricted user group is not an effective approach to license compliance, as these users have the ability to access the application from any device, thus breaching the licensing agreement.
+As a result, publishing an application to a restricted user group is not an effective approach to license compliance.
+This is because these users have the ability to access the application from any device, thus breaching the licensing agreement.

 If, for example, you have implemented a Citrix server farm to deliver application access to 1,000 devices in your organization and one user needs Microsoft Project, you will still need to buy 1,000 licenses to remain compliant.
 This is because that one user has the ability to access this application from all 1,000 devices within your organization.

-Find out how AssetStudio AccessCtrl can help you prevent this problem
+Find out how AssetStudio AccessCtrl can help you prevent these problems.